manticoresoftware/manticoresearch/manual/Adding_documents_to_an_index/Adding_documents_to_a_real-time_index.md

 This schema allows to be sure that the generated ID is unique among all nodes at the cluster and that data inserted into different cluster nodes does not create collisions between the nodes.

 That is why the first ID from the generator used for auto ID is NOT 1 but a larger number.
-Also documents stream inserted into an index might have not sequential ID values if inserts into other indexes happen between the calls as the ID generator is single in the server and shared between all its indexes.
+Also documents stream inserted into a table might have not sequential ID values if inserts into other tables happen between the calls as the ID generator is single in the server and shared between all its tables.

 <!-- intro -->
 ##### SQL: